Head: Mark Lester

 SENCO support available, reasonable adjustments made for students with additional needs

-Enter your postcode to see directions to The Folkestone School for Girls
+Enter your postcode to see directions to Folkestone (Girls)

 Route 96 from Folkestone, Route 428 from Hythe